 Usually gait practice takes place on a smooth, carpeted or hardwood surface indoors.
 On the outdoor course, people practice walking on rough and uneven terrain.
 They also learn to adjust moving between them which can be the hardest part.

-As you see, the stairs at right are modified with yellow visual cues which helps people judge the height of steps and where to land their feet.
+As you see, the stairs are modified with yellow visual cues which helps people judge the height of steps and where to land their feet.

 Practice makes perfect – or much improved!
 The gait training course is a safe, private method of walking training that offers close supervision in the beautiful setting of trees and blue skies.